LunarG/VulkanSamples/layers/README.md

     This is required for the Loader to be able to scan and enumerate your library.
     Alternatively, use the VK\_LAYER\_PATH environment variable to specify where the layer libraries reside.

+3. Create a vk_layer_settings.txt file in the same directory to specify how your layers should behave.

+    Model it after the following example:  [*vk_layer_settings.txt*](layers/vk_layer_settings.txt)

-3. Specify which Layers to activate by using vkCreateDevice and/or vkCreateInstance or environment variables.
+4. Specify which Layers to activate by using vkCreateDevice and/or vkCreateInstance or environment variables.

     export VK\_INSTANCE\_LAYERS=Basic:Generic